-Electrolux, which is ranked as the world's second-largest appliance maker after U.S rival Whirlpool, said sales soared 19.1 percent to 31.4 billion kronor ($3.7 billion).
+The world's second-largest appliance maker after U.S rival Whirlpool, Electrolux said sales rose only 1 percent to 31.8 billion kronor ($3.7 billion).